OPT Claims Resolution Specialist Jobs

 Research employers who file H-1B petitions in your field

 Claims resolution roles exist across healthcare systems, insurance carriers, and revenue cycle management firms.
-Employers who have previously sponsored H-1B workers in similar roles are more likely to be open to OPT hiring and eventual visa sponsorship discussions.
+Employers who have previously sponsored H-1B visa workers in similar roles are more likely to be open to OPT hiring and eventual visa sponsorship discussions.

 Obtain a relevant certification before applying